Covid-19 Student Guidelines

 Facilities & Co-Curricular

 It important to allow access to practice facilities where possible and safe for anyone in College who wishes to use them.
 In addition, certain rooms have been prioritised for those reading Music as they will, inevitably, need greater access to these facilities.
-The New Music Room will remain bookable for small groups but only through the Music Administrator Sophie Kirk, email@example.com, so that the College can keep a tighter control over this area which might be more likely to be open to misuse and larger gatherings.
+The New Music Room will remain bookable for individuals but only through the Music Administrator Sophie Kirk, firstname.lastname@example.org

 - Fisher Building Music Rooms 1 & 4 are available for those studying Music only.
 They should book in the usual way, through the online booking system.
 No one else will be able to book these rooms.
 The days have been divided into 2 hour slots and each slot may only have one person booking it.
 A 30 minute ‘ventilation’ gaps has been put in between each bookable slot.